DevonChorney/RewstProjects/Cove API Module/readme.md

 ### Dragons

 Failures will appear to pass but will contain error information within the standard output.
+For Security purposes edit the Cove Backup - Auth workflow and redact the body of the Cove_Auth action to prevent leaking your API key.

+### Changelog

+v1.0 - Initial Commit

+### Future Development

+Add additional function available through the API that are not documented including recovery testing Add Office 365 to billing report
+Add monitoring options
+Add filtering to List actions